comfy-devs/comfy-frontend/README.md

 | `yarn typecheck`                        | Runs Typescript checker on the codebase.     |

 ## Contributing
-If you want a feature added or you found a bug, make a new <a href="https://github.com/LamkasDev/foxxy-frontend/issues">Issue</a>.
+If you want a feature added or you found a bug, make a new <a href="https://github.com/nyananime-devs/nyananime-frontend/issues">Issue</a>.
-If you want to contribute, make a new <a href="https://github.com/LamkasDev/foxxy-frontend/pulls">Pull Request</a>.
+If you want to contribute, make a new <a href="https://github.com/nyananime-devs/nyananime-frontend/pulls">Pull Request</a>.
 There are no guidelines or any of the sort and contributing is highly encougaraged!

 ## License
-Foxxy Frontend is licensed under the [GNU General Public License v3.0](https://github.com/LamkasDev/foxxy-frontend/blob/master/LICENSE).
+Nyan Anime (Front-end) is licensed under the [GNU General Public License v3.0](https://github.com/nyananime-devs/nyananime-frontend/blob/master/LICENSE).